 The chart accompanying this brief shows (as of March 1, 2020) the number of years that have elapsed since each state last increased its gas tax.
 Among the findings of this analysis:

-• Twenty states have gone a decade or more without an increase in their gas tax rate.
+- Fifteen states have waited a decade or more since last increasing their gas tax rates.

 - Ten states have gone two decades or more without a gas tax increase.

 - Three states have waited more than 30 years since last raising their gas tax rates: Alaska last boosted its gas tax in 1970, Mississippi did so in 1989, and Louisiana followed shortly thereafter in 1990.

 - Gas taxes cannot adequately fund infrastructure projects unless they are adjusted to prevent revenue erosion in the face of rising construction costs and improvements in vehicle fuel-efficiency.
 State gas tax rates that have not been updated in many years, or even decades, have seen significant declines in their purchasing power.
 Those declines are negatively affecting funding of economically vital infrastructure projects.